NyxAwroo/Premium-File-Tools/README.md

 ---
 ### 💛 Support the project
-InstaLocalPlanner is a free, open project developed on personal time.
-If it helps your Instagram workflow, you can support its development with a donation.
+Premium File Tools is a free, you can support its development with a donation.

 **Donation link:** [PayPal](https://www.paypal.com/paypalme/NyxAwroo)
 // Donations help fund development time, testing, documentation and future improvements.
 Huge thanks to anyone who contributes 🙏